jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/brunel-university-london.md

 29. Guidance on confidential data storage and applicable contractual agreements is provided by RSDO and on open access and confidential data from the Library.

+Recommended to Senate by Research and Knowledge Transfer Committee May 2014.
 Approved by Senate at the 281st meeting in June 2014.
 Queries relating to the policy should be addressed in the first instance to researchdata@brunel.ac.uk